MgHtinLynn/mghtinlynn.github.io/pages/about.md

 <h2 class="dark:text-stone-200 mt-32">Summary</h2>
 <p class="dark:text-stone-300">
-Lynn is a experienced Full-Stack Developer with a demonstrated history of working in the software industry.
+Lynn is an experienced full-stack developer with a demonstrated history of working in the software industry.
 Passionate Developer.
-A cool guy with a very hard-working mindset, willing to help when other people are in need, fluent with many technical skill and expertise, delivering good artefacts in time.
+A cool guy with a very hardworking mindset, eager to assist others in need, fluent in many technical skills and expertise, and capable of delivering good artefacts on time.
  <br>
-He is a Software Engineer with seven years of experience and has developed his skills around fullstack web development, DevOps practices, and cloud-based applications.
-He has advanced knowledge of design patterns, architecture patterns and databases.
+He is a software engineer with seven years of experience and has developed his skills around full-stack web development, DevOps practices, and cloud-based applications.
+He has advanced knowledge of design patterns, architecture patterns, and databases.
 </p>

 <h2 class="dark:text-stone-200">Formation</h2>